ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1994/19940824_19280908_Artifacts_discovery.md

 > | Date     | 1928-09-08                                               |
 > | Author   | Prof. Paul Langford                                      |
 >
-> In 1928, prof. Langford discovered a circular artefact in Egypt.
+> In 1928, prof. Langford discovered a circular artifact in Egypt.
 > It was made of an interesting metal.
 >
 > Recommendation